How to Install Microsoft Fonts on Debian

 • Webdings

-Enable Required Archive Components: The package itself lives in contrib.
-Many users also enable non-free (and on Debian 12+ non-free-firmware) for broader proprietary support.
-Edit only Debian archive lines – do not rewrite vendor repositories such as Google Chrome or Docker.
+The package itself lives in contrib.
+Many users also enable non-free and non-free-firmware for broader proprietary support.
+Edit only Debian archive lines; do not modify vendor repositories such as Google Chrome or Docker.

-On Debian 12 and newer with the default DEB822 source file, update the Components line:
+For Debian 12 and Debian 13 with the default DEB822 source file, update the Components line:

 sudo sed -i '/^Components:/s/ main/ main contrib non-free non-free-firmware/' /etc/apt/sources.list.d/debian.sources

-If you prefer manual editing, open the relevant file, append the needed components to each active Debian line, then save.
+If you prefer manual editing, open the relevant file with a text editor, append the needed components to each active Debian line, then save and exit.

-Refresh package metadata so the new component indexes are recognized:
+After modifying repository configuration, refresh package metadata so APT recognizes the new component indexes:

 sudo apt update

-Optional Headless EULA Preseed: For unattended installs (containers, remote automation) pre-accept the Microsoft Core Fonts EULA to bypass the interactive debconf screen:
+For unattended installs in automation scenarios (CI/CD pipelines, Ansible playbooks, Dockerfiles), pre-accept the Microsoft Core Fonts EULA to bypass the interactive debconf screen:

 echo "ttf-mscorefonts-installer msttcorefonts/accepted-mscorefonts-eula select true" | sudo debconf-set-selections